quentinikeno/TypeScript-Shopping-Cart/README.md

 ## What is this?

 This is a front-end application where users can browser a list of fake items and add them to a shopping cart.
 This is mainly a practice app for me to get experience using TypeScript with React.
+Item data comes from the [Fake Store API](https://fakestoreapi.com/).

 ## Link to Deployed App